DatabaseGroup/jedi-experiments/README.md

 make
 ```

-Perform the experiments presented by Huetter et al. (2022).
+Perform the experiments and plot the results as shown in Huetter et al. (2022).
 ```
 cd external
 git clone https://github.com/DatabaseGroup/jedi-datasets.git